portaire/payme/README.md

     Additionally I've decided to adjust zip code label & placeholder to other components (on the designs label and placeholder have an additional spacing and I wasn't sure if that was desired), but this can be easily change if needed.
 - ### Not sending card details to test server

   To reduce possibility of sending sensitive information directly from a form to a test server, I decided to validate card details on the front end part, but to not send that data along with other customer details.
-Additionally, there was no information on how to send those card details (provided API endpoint has no validation and it returns 200 regardless of the data format -> tested with Postman due to CORS policy).
+Additionally, there was no information on how to send those card details (provided API endpoint has no validation and it returns 200 regardless of the data format -> tested with Postman).

 - ### Using css modules